Australia South to North - Melbourne to Darwin

 - Small group experience; Max 20, avg 16

 Please note that most accommodation in Australia is multi-share, you can read more in the trip details in our about accommodation section.

 Day 1 Melbourne

 Day 2 Great Ocean Road/Port Campbell (1B)

-Travel past world famous surf beaches along the Great Ocean Road.
-Enjoy views of the 12 Apostles and a rainforest walk in Great Otway National Park.
+Travel past world-famous surf beaches along the Great Ocean Road.
+Enjoy views of the 12 Apostles and walk through the rainforest in Great Otway NP.